 So, after having pitiful sleep for an entire weekend…going into a birth on pure excitement, and coming out on the other side of an emotionally charged birth with a newborn, I was left feeling the heavy hands of sleep tugging on my eyelids..But I was also pulsating with oxytocin and endorphins…so I was a bit in limbo..tangled up in this sweet mess of sleep and elation.
 And I loved it…it was a great day!

 Mike and I were already well aware of the immensity of the gift that Coco was to us, when I fell pregnant with her.
 (As all children are, but even more so after the loss we experienced)…There was no doubt about it – our prayers were thickly laden with gratitude every night.
 But neither of us were prepared for the tidal wave of love that rained down upon us when we finally got to hold her and see her take her first breath.
 As ecstatic as all my children’s births have been, I have never ever cried before…I have laughed and been humbled into joyous silence, yes…but never tears.
 But with Coco?
 There was no stopping it…It first embraced, then enveloped me completely, immersed in the glorious present, I was swept up in it’s current…and happily so.
 And when locking eyes with Mike, I knew he was right there with me…our beautiful promise and hope fulfilled..Our beautiful Rainbow baby, Yuriko-Mae.

 It was like rains falling on the driest plain, as far as the eyes could see…

 ps.
-Oh, and by the way, the next morning, Mike showed me the awesome fibre connection we had…so two “babies” in one day…and happy endings for everyone!
+Oh, and by the way, the next morning, Mike showed me the awesome fibre internet connection we had…So, two “babies” in one day…and happy endings for everyone!